7 notable things Google announced - ExBulletin

 How to create a custom Gmail signature

-On a more note, Google also announced its VideoFX feature, a generative video model based on the Google DeepMind video generator called Veo.
+On a more note, Google also announced its VideoFX feature, a generative video model based on Google's DeepMind video generator.
+Veo.
 VideoFX can create full HD (1080p) videos from text prompts.
 We've also made improvements to ImageFX, Google's high-resolution AI image generator.

 For musicians, Google also showed off a new DJ mode in MusicFX, an AI music generator that you can use to create loops and samples from prompts.